Daily Standing Charge Explained: Standing Charges & No Standing Charges

 Compare Standing Charge Deals

-Currently, there are no business gas tariffs with zero standing charge, but the table below shows the ten cheapest standing charges for a business in London that uses 25,000 kWh of commercial gas a year.
+The cheapest business gas standing charge is currently 0p per day.
+The table below shows the tariffs with the ten cheapest standing charges for a business in London that uses 25,000 kWh of commercial gas a year.

-Data is from Love Energy Savings' panel of suppliers and represents tariffs available to a London (Region 12) business using 25,000 kWh of business gas, as of Q2 of 2024.
-Business gas prices change daily due to a fluctuating market.
+Data is from Power Compares' panel of suppliers and represents tariffs available to a London (Region 12) business using 25,000 kWh of business gas, for a 2-year contract beginning on June 1, 2025.
+Business gas prices change daily due to a fluctuating market and vary based on multiple factors including location and annual usage..

 List Of Standing Charges